paranext/paranext/README.md

 ![mac-arm-downloaded-internet-warning](doc-meta/mac-arm-downloaded-internet-warning.png)

 Don't be alarmed!
 This is a typical warning, seen when downloading most apps from the Internet.
 It also says "Apple checked it for malicious software and none was detected."
 If you trust Platform.Bible and would like to run it select "Open."

+## Extension Developers

+In addition to the [core extensions that are included with Platform.Bible](https://github.com/paranext/paranext-core/extensions), developers can create other extensions for use in Platform.Bible or any white-label product based on it.
+Extensions can either be bundled with a product or installed individually by users.
+Please see [Extension Template wiki](https://github.com/paranext/paranext-extension-template/wiki) for guides on developing additional extensions.

+A white-label product based on Platform.Bible will typically include custom extensions beyond those bundled with Platform.Bible itself.
+To develop such extensions, you will need to make a separate repo with those extensions.
+See [Modifying productInfo.json](#modifying-productinfojson) for more information about bundling extensions into your product.

+Extensions that are not bundled can be made available for users to install.
+See [Running your extension in an app](https://github.com/paranext/paranext-extension-template/wiki/Debugging-Your-Extension-in-the-Production-Application#running-your-extension-in-an-app) for installation information.

 ## Developer Install